Kidepo International Airport: Overview

 Entebbe International Airport is the largest international airport in Uganda.
 Kidepo International Airport when completed, is expected to be the second largest international airport in the country.
 Its development is informed by the desire by the government of Uganda to open up the country to international tourists.
 The new airport also complements the opening up of the Karamoja sub-region to industry and mining, including gold, nickel, marble, granite, limestone and other minerals.
 As part of the airport construction, the developers plan to construct multiple hotels and lodges inside the adjacent Kidepo National Park to accommodate international tourists.

 Developers

 The developers are the Sharjah Chamber of Commerce and Industry, based in the city of Sharjah in the United Arab Emirates and are led by the Chairperson Board of Directors, Abdulla Sultan Abdulla Al Owais.
 Construction was expected to start in August 2024.
+Construction started in June 2026 and is budgeted at US$72 million.
+The airport employs 1,620 Ugandans during the construction phase.

 Facilities

 The airport is expected to be a large international airport with a main runway measuring 3600 m in length, capable of supporting a Boeing 777 and/or similar aircraft.
 The planned airport is expected to be capable of handling 2 million passengers annually.
+Other facilities include a 7406 m2 passenger terminal and a 72000 m2 cargo terminal.